 “Trust, but verify.”

-Choosing a provider of data recovery services is a monumental decision.
-And like any monumental decision, it should be made only after careful consideration.
-Like President Reagan who refused to take everything the Soviets said regarding their nuclear arms at face value, one should verify claims made by professional data recovery service providers.
+Choosing a data recovery service provider is a monumental decision.
+And like any tough decision, it should be made only after careful consideration.
+Like President Reagan, who refused to take everything the Soviets said regarding their nuclear arms at face value, one should verify claims made by professional data recovery service providers.

 So, what are the things that a firm should look for in a data recovery provider before signing on the dotted line?
 Here are the more important things to be considered:

-1. GSA approved – The General Services Administration (GSA) is an independent agency of the United States government, established in 1949 to help manage and support the basic functioning of federal agencies.
-It formulates standards for different services.
-Consequently, a GSA-approved provider can be considered to be of sufficiently high quality.
+GSA Approval – The General Services Administration (GSA) is an independent agency of the United States government, established in 1949 to help manage and support the basic functioning of federal agencies.
+The GSA formulates standards for different services.
+Because of the high standards federal agencies demand,, a GSA-approved provider can be considered to be of sufficiently high quality.

-2. ISO certified – The International Organization for Standardization (ISO) is an international body that sets standards and consists of representatives from various national standards organizations.
+ISO Certification – The International Organization for Standardization (ISO) is an international body that sets standards and consists of representatives from various national standards organizations.
 As with GSA approval, ISO certification ensures that a provider meets quality standards.